 We conduct three important sensitivity tests.
-First, we consider the role of cognitive ability using a small subsample of people who took a cognitive skills test.
-Those who are depressed score 0.13 SD lower on this test relative to the mentally well (conditional on controls), which may cause them additional difficulties in calculating the costs and benefits of intertemporal trade-offs.
+First, we consider the role of cognitive ability using a small subsample of people who took a cognitive skills test.30 The depressive score 0.13 std. lower on this test relative to the mentally well (conditional on controls), which may cause them additional difficulties in calculating the costs and benefits of intertemporal tradeoffs.
 We redo our analysis for this subsample of people, adding cognitive ability as an additional control in our models.
 Our qualitative results do not change.
 We find that cognitive abilities explain 9 percent of the depression-gap in holding risky assets and 21 percent of the gap in supplementary health insurance purchases, but less than 6 percent of the gap in all other risk-taking behaviors (see Table A18 in the Online Appendix).